TheTigerII/Radar-UREx/rawdatacapture/startupuserguide.md

 ## Prerequisites

 - The radar is flashed with SDK CLI firmware.
+- Set the radar SOP/switches to functional mode `00110X` before reset/power-up.
+  This lets the flashed out-of-box/SDK CLI firmware boot and respond on the command UART.
+Do not use DCA/mmWave Studio mode `01100X` with this `startup.py` direct-serial path; the DCA1000 can still be used while the radar is in functional mode.
 - `rawdatacapture\profile.cfg` is the SDK CLI profile to send to the radar.
 - The radar command UART is known.
 The examples below use: